gdh1995/js-expression-eval/README.md

 Parse and immediately evaluate an expression using the values/functions from the {variables} object.

-Parser.evaluate(expr, vars) is equivalent to calling Parser.parse(expr).evaluate(vars).
+MathParser.evaluate(expr, vars) is equivalent to calling MathParser.parse(expr).evaluate(vars).
 In fact, that’s exactly what it does.

-### Parser.Expression ###
+### MathParser.Expression ###

-Parser.parse returns an Expression object.
+MathParser.parse returns an Expression object.
 Expression objects are similar to JavaScript functions, i.e. they can be “called” with variables bound to passed-in values.
 In fact, they can even be converted into JavaScript functions.